AlirezaSedghi/wp-aparat/readme.txt

 == Screenshots ==

-1. Preview of Aparat for WordPress admin page ( Persian Language )
+1. Preview of Aparat block on the WordPress block editor (Gutenberg) ( Persian Language )
-2. Preview of video insert box in post page ( Persian Language )
+2. Preview of video insert box in post/page on the classic editor (TinyMCE) ( Persian Language )

 == Changelog ==

+= 2.2.0 =
+* Add support of WordPress block editor (Gutenberg)

+= 2.1.0 =
+* Fix the problem of video display
+* Fix the problem of displaying the channel video list
+* Improve appearance of the widget display
+* Receiving thumbnails directly from the Aparat to avoid taking up space
+* Rewriting the codes of the section receiving information from Aparat to increase speed and solve problems
+* Compatible with previous versions settings
+* Release under the MIT license as an open-source plugin

 = 1.5 =
 * Option page in WordPress dashboard to configure settings.
 * Add feature to set custom thumbnail.
 * Add feature to set custom width for shortcodes.

+== Upgrade Notice ==

+= 2.2.0 =
+Add support of WordPress block editor

+= 2.1.0 =
+Fixing problems and rewriting the plugin